shiragg1/icr-cw-dnn/README.md

 ./load-data.sh
 ```
 Alternatively to running these two commands -which will download all five data sets- you can just download one of the data sets directly from the .py file.
-To make sure the data was downloaded correctly, run
+To make sure the data was downloaded correctly, run:

 ```bash
 chmod +x data-check.py